-After an initial assessment of the alleged facts, the Title IX Coordinator may-if both parties agree-begin an Alternative Resolution process.
-Alternative Resolution is not available for incidents in which an employee is accused of sexually harassing a student.
+After an initial assessment of the alleged facts and notice to the parties, the Title IX Coordinator may begin an alternative resolution process, if all parties agree.
+Alternative resolution is not available for incidents in which an employee is accused of sexually harassing or discriminating against a student.